barrysweeney/1-click-startup/README.md

         continue
 ```

-Next we'll look at two routes in a little bit more detail.
+Next we'll look at two routes in a little more detail.
 We'll first look at user registration as an introduction to
 our authentication routes.

 ```python